donaldlin30/donaldlin30/README.md

 ### Hi there, this is Donald 👋

-I am a fourth year undergraduate student at Davidson College in Davidson, NC, double majoring in Computer Science and Mathematics.
-I’m particularly interested in Reinforcement Learning (RL) and Artificial Intelligence (AI).
+I am a seinor undergraduate student at Davidson College, double majoring in Computer Science and Mathematics.
 I am currently working on a research project focused on adversarial search in chess AI agents.

 For more information, please access my personal website [here](https://donaldlin30.github.io/).

 <!--
 **donaldlin30/donaldlin30** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.